hailelagi/hailelagi.com/content/notes/stitch-fs.md

 methods, instead of the lower-level setattr().
 File system developers must decide which API to use, by balancing flexibility vs. development ease.

+>  If a user-space file system implements the write buf() method, then FUSE splices the data from /dev/fuse and passes the data directly to this method in a form of the buffer containing a file descriptor.
+FUSE splices WRITE requests that contain more than a single page of data.
+Similar logic applies to replies to READ requests with more than two pages of data

+## Write-back caching
+The basic write behavior of FUSE is synchronous and only 4KB of data is sent to the user daemon for writing.

 ## Inodes, access methods, concurrency & garbage collection
 The command `ls -i hello.txt` helped us find the inode for our file, guided the discovery of file/directory name translation to an inode,